tienbian/blog-starter-app/_posts/node_part_1.md

 "pm2": "pm2 start dist/index.js --no-daemon"
 ```

-We should run migration everytime we deploy to make sure our DB changing to be excuted on production DB.
+We should run migration every time we deploy to make sure our DB changing to be executed on production DB.
 Here is the *ecs.entrypoint.sh* file
 ```sh
 ## ~/next_please/ecs.entrypoint.sh